ministryofjustice/security-guidance/policies/it-security-all-users-policy.md

 ## Assets

-This IT security guide applies to all premises, physical equipment, software and data owned or managed by the MoJ.
+This policy applies to all premises, physical equipment, software and data owned or managed by the MoJ.
 This includes IT systems, whether developed by the MoJ or managed by IT service providers.
 It covers the use of IT equipment and the information processed on those IT systems, irrespective of location and provides direction and support to preserve the confidentiality, integrity and availability of MoJ resources.

 ## Information security classification